ICBC Coverage: How To Handle An ICBC Breach

-If ICBC suspects that you were in breach of your insurance policy at the time of an accident they will be quick to deny you coverage.
-ICBC can deny your coverage for a number of reasons, from drinking and driving to making a misleading statement to an adjuster.
-This leaves you liable for the damage and injuries to both yourself and others caused by the accident.
-A breached ICBC policy is extremely costly, both financially and emotionally, and can put you and your family in an incredibly stressful situation.
+If ICBC suspects a breach of your insurance policy at the time of an accident, they will deny your coverage.
+ICBC can reject coverage for several reasons.
+For example, for drinking and driving or making a misleading statement to an adjuster.
+Such leaves you liable for the damage and injuries to both yourself and others due to the accident.
+A breached ICBC policy is costly, both financially and emotionally.
+It can put you and your family in an incredibly stressful situation.
 The burden, however, is on ICBC to prove that you breached your insurance policy.
-Even if they are successful in proving the breach, they still have to collect the settlement from you.
-You should not accept a breach, or enter into a payment plan, without talking to a lawyer.
+Even if they successfully prove the breach, they still have to collect the settlement from you.
+You should not accept your breach of ICBC coverage or enter into a payment plan without talking to a lawyer.

-In my view there is a wide difference between being likely to drive improperly and being incapable of driving properly.
-Every driver who is under the influence of liquor to the point of being incapable of proper control is certainly impaired, but in my opinion it does not follow that every impaired driver is necessarily incapable of proper control.
+In my view, there is a wide difference between being likely to drive improperly and being incapable of driving properly.
+Every driver who is under the influence of liquor to the point of being incapable of proper control is certainly impaired, but in my opinion, it does not follow that every impaired driver is necessarily incapable of proper control.

-This was quoted in a 1980 case called Kim v.
-Insurance Corp. of British Columbia (1980), 21 B.C.L.R.
-18 (S.C.) which added:
+This quote is an important reference in a 1980 case called Kim v.
+Insurance Corp. of British Columbia (1980), 21 BCLR 18 (SC), which added:

 A failed breathalyzer test is simply not enough evidence for ICBC to prove that you were incapable of driving when the accident occurred.
-There must be other evidence of intoxication, such as witnesses at the scene, or an expert stating in court that your blood/alcohol level at the time of the accident would have left you incapable.
+There must be other evidence of intoxication, such as witnesses at the scene or an expert stating in court that your blood/alcohol level at the time of the accident would have left you incapable.